sharp30/Braille-Reader/README.md

 # Braille Reader

 A python script for reading braille from a png file.
-*done for a challenge in WPI2020 CTF.
+*done for a challenge in WPI2020 CTF with @nitayke

 ## How To Use
 Run the `braille.py` with the picture name.

--add images

 ## Example